 ad altri habbiamo messo in campo il Cardinale S. Clemente [Vincenzo Maculani, OP], come il più vecchio dopo Pamphilio suddetto; e forse la pratica di lui sarebbe andata, benche non habbia molto aura, piu innanzi pe'l desiderio, ch' è nell' universale di un Papa vecchio, se io non havessi havuto più à cuore gl' interessi del Signor Cardinale Mazzarini, che le convenienze della fattione Urbana.

 In the afternoon, however, Maculano's support had dropped by five.
 He had his opponents, from both parties, who had been activated: Montalto, Bichi, Richelieu, Theodoli, and Barberini OFM Cap.
 [Siri, Mercurio, p.
 646].
 In fact he had an enemy, who was working vigorously against his interests, Msgr.
 Michele Mazzarini, OP, the Master of the Sacred Palaces—whose ambition had been to be Master General of the Dominicans [Lettres du Cardinal Mazarin Tome I (Paris 1872), pp. 17-22, no. iv; Catalano, De magistro sacri palatii, 151-156].
 The Jesuits and their supporters (including Cardinal Lugo) were also opposed to his candidacy, simply because of emulation between the two religious orders [Siri, pp. 608, 654].
 It was also alleged that Maculano was close to the Duke of Parma, Odoardo Farnese, but it was also pointed out that Farnese was not involved in trying to make a pope.
 What seemed to be a promising beginning turned out to be a field filled with difficulties.
-The politicking for him was abandoned for the moment [Siri, Mercurio, p.
+The politicking for him was suspended for the moment [Siri, Mercurio, p.
 608].

 Cardinal Giovanni Giacomo Panciroli arrived in Rome from his post as Nuncio to Spain on the evening of the 12th of August [Siri, p.
 581; Cardella VII, 21].
 According to Battista Nani (who was Venetian Ambassador to the French Court from 1644 to 1648), Panciroli carried Instructions from the Spanish Court [Historia de la Republica Veneta, parte seconda, Libro Primo p.
 3]: